yahoo/ychaos/docs/contribution.md

     git clone git@git.vzbuilders.com:`whoami`/vzmi.ychaos.git
     ```

-2. Setup the project on an IDE (Preferrably PyCharm).
+2. Set up the project on an IDE (Preferably PyCharm).

     !!!
 Note
         It is recommended to install [pydantic plugin for Pycharm](https://pydantic-docs.helpmanual.io/pycharm_plugin/)